Updated: Feb 20, 2022

 2. Q&A time with the teacher is possible. #getanswers

 Anytime you have a question regarding a pose, a prayer or technique, you do not have to google it, you can ask the teacher!
 If you have an emotional release or have to discuss something personal related to your health, that is also possible after the class.
-A good teacher will always take the time to listen to your issues and help you in resolving it.
+A good teacher will always take the time to listen to your issues and help you in resolving them.

 "One who never asks either knows everything or nothing."